eric-burel/data-fetching-patterns-in-react/README.md

 In this article, I would like to discuss some common problems and patterns you should consider when it comes to fetching data in your frontend applications.

 We'll begin with the Asynchronous State Management pattern, which decouples data fetching from the UI, streamlining your application architecture.
-Next, we'll delve into Declarative Data Fetching, enhancing the intuitiveness of your data fetching logic.
+Next, we'll delve into Fallback Markup, enhancing the intuitiveness of your data fetching logic.
 To accelerate the initial data loading process, we'll explore strategies for avoiding Request Waterfalls and implementing Parallel Fetching.
 Our discussion will then cover Code Splitting to defer loading non-critical application parts and Prefetching data based on user interactions to elevate the user experience.

 Shifting our attention to server-side strategies, we'll investigate Static Site Generation, which pre-renders content, ensuring it's ready before a user's request.
 We'll also discuss the innovative Server Component model, integrating data fetching seamlessly with Server-Side Rendering.
 Lastly, we'll examine how Streaming Server-Side Rendering can significantly enhance the user experience by delivering content more dynamically and efficiently.